jakeColdbrook/spotify_duo_split/readme.md

 8. Log out of the new account in the browser.
 9. Execute `remove_from_old.py`.
 Again, it will prompt you to log into an account.
 Log back into the old account.

+## Note
+I could not find away to do in this a single pass as it required logging into and out of Spotify accounts manually in the browser.
+Due to needing to alternate between accounts, I split it into 3 separate files for each major step assigned to an account.